 Marchex, Inc. (the "Company") was incorporated in the state of Delaware on January 17, 2003.
-The Company is a local search and performance advertising company.
-The Company's search- and call-based marketing solutions enable tens of thousands of local and national advertisers to reach consumers searching for products and services through a mix of search engines, vertical publisher Web sites and the Company's Local Search Network.
+The Company is a call advertising and small business marketing company.
+The Company delivers call and click-based advertising products to tens of thousands of advertisers.
 The accompanying unaudited condensed consolidated financial statements of Marchex, Inc. and its wholly-owned subsidiaries have been prepared in accordance with accounting principles generally accepted in the United States of America for interim financial information and pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
 Accordingly, they do not include all of the information and notes required by generally accepted accounting principles for annual financial statements.
 In the opinion of management, all adjustments (consisting only of normal recurring adjustments) considered necessary for a fair presentation have been included.
-Operating results for the three months ended March 31, 2009 are not necessarily indicative of the results that may be expected for the year ending December 31, 2009, or for any other period.
-The balance sheet at December 31, 2008 has been derived from the audited consolidated financial statements at that date but does not include all of the information and notes required by accounting principles generally accepted in the United States of America for complete financial statements.
-These condensed consolidated financial statements and notes should be read in conjunction with the Company's audited consolidated financial statements and accompanying notes included in the Annual Report on Form 10-K for the year ended December 31, 2008 filed with the SEC.
+Operating results for the three months ended March 31, 2010 are not necessarily indicative of the results that may be expected for the year ending December 31, 2010, or for any other period.
+The balance sheet at December 31, 2009 has been derived from the audited consolidated financial statements at that date but does not include all of the information and notes required by accounting principles generally accepted in the United States of America for complete financial statements.
+These condensed consolidated financial statements and notes should be read in conjunction with the Company's audited consolidated financial statements and accompanying notes included in the Annual Report on Form 10-K for the year ended December 31, 2009 filed with the SEC.

 The condensed consolidated financial statements include the accounts of Marchex and its wholly-owned subsidiaries.
 Acquisitions are included in the Company's consolidated financial statements as of and from the date of acquisition.
 The Company's purchase accounting resulted in all assets and liabilities of acquired businesses being recorded at their estimated fair values on the acquisition dates.
-All significant inter-company transactions and balances have been eliminated in consolidation.
+All inter-company transactions and balances have been eliminated in consolidation.
 Certain reclassifications have been made to the condensed consolidated financial statements in the prior year to conform to the current year presentation.

-The Company's condensed consolidated financial statements presented include the condensed consolidated balance sheets as of December 31, 2008 and March 31, 2009, the condensed consolidated statements of operations for the three months ended March 31, 2008 and 2009 and the condensed consolidated statements of cash flows for the three months ended March 31, 2008 and 2009.
+The Company's condensed consolidated financial statements presented include the condensed consolidated balance sheets as of December 31, 2009 and March 31, 2010, the condensed consolidated statements of operations for the three months ended March 31, 2009 and 2010 and the condensed consolidated statements of cash flows for the three months ended March 31, 2009 and 2010.